ono-midori/ono-midori.github.io/techs/airflow.md

 # The Application of Airflow

 Airflow is a management and execution tool for task pipeline.
 It has convenient features such as remote execution, task communication, manual control, and task monitoring.
-Airflow is based on Python, so it's simple to install and deploy.
+Airflow is based on Python, and it's simple to install and deploy.

 ## Terminologies

 - DAG: directed acyclic graph, which is a concept borrowed from graph algorithm, describes a pipeline and the relationships between tasks.
 DAGs are defined in Python source files and in global space.
-The DAG files should be located under `~/airflow/dags`, which can be automatically detected and executed by Airflow database and scheduler.
-DAG file is configuration file written in Python.
+The DAG files should be located under `~/airflow/dags`, which can be automatically detected and executed by Airflow scheduler.
+DAG file is not a script or program, but a configuration file written in Python that describes a set of tasks.
 - Task: the unit of execution.
 A task is a node in DAG.
-Task is implemented by Airflow operators. `PythonOperator` implements python callable object as task. `BashOperators` implements bash command or bash script as task. `SSHOperator` implements remote execution job.
+Task is implemented by Airflow operators. `PythonOperator` implements python callable object as task. `BashOperators` implements bash command or bash script as task. `SSHOperator` implements remote execution job via SSH session.
 - Airflow scheduler: a daemon process that execute the task at the defined time and in the defined order.
 - Airflow web server: a web service that can visualize the execution status and history of all DAGs.
-- Back-end database: Airflow needs a back-end relational database for task status management.
-The default database is sqlite, but since sqlite does not support multiple concurrent connection, it can only work with `SequentialExecutor`.
-In this way, independent tasks in DAG cannot be executed in parallel.
+- Back-end database: Airflow needs a back-end relational database for DAGs and tasks management.
+The default DBMS is Sqlite, but since Sqlite does not support multiple concurrent connections, it can only work with `SequentialExecutor`.
+In this way, independent tasks in a DAG cannot be executed in parallel.
 In production deployment, `LocalExecutor` with MySQL or Postgresql is recommended.
 - Celery executor: an Airflow executor that can control a number of workers deployed in multiple host servers.
 Celery executor is deployed at each server, and tasks can be executed by the worker on each server.
 A worker can also be defined for receive interested DAGs only by specifying the `queue`.
-- Execution date: the logical date that is meaningful for specific task.
-Execution date can be extracted using the `ds` Jinja template and for business procedure.
+- Execution date: the logical datetime that is meaningful for specific task.
+Execution date can be extracted using the `{{ ds }}` Jinja template.
 If manually specified, the execution date should be after the `start_date` of DAGs.
 The actual running time of DAGs is determined by the `start_date` and `schedule_interval`, if tasks are launched by Airflow scheduler.

 ## Important Concepts